go-nv/goenv/docs/reference/COMMANDS.md

 - Aliases are stored in `~/.goenv/aliases` and persist across sessions
 - Alias names cannot conflict with reserved keywords (`system`, `latest`)
 - Aliases must contain only alphanumeric characters, hyphens, and underscores
-- Aliases are automatically resolved when setting versions with `global` or `local`
+- Aliases are automatically resolved when setting versions with `use`
 - You can create aliases that point to special versions like `latest` or `system`

 **Common use cases:**